seven15980/pyeverything/py_everything/README.md

 - **Blazing-fast Search**: Instantly search all indexed files and folders.
 - **Multi-directory Indexing**: Supports adding, managing, and searching multiple different disk directories simultaneously.
 - **Real-time Updates**: Automatically monitors file system for creations, deletions, modifications, and moves, updating the index in real-time without manual refreshes.
+- **Performance Optimized**: The initial indexing process has been optimized.
+By using batch processing, it significantly improves the indexing speed for directories containing a massive number of files (millions) and reduces memory consumption.
 - **Graphical User Interface**: Built with PyQt6, providing a clean and intuitive interface with a search bar, results list, and status display.
 - **Convenient Operations**: Supports opening files by double-clicking in the search results or opening the file's location with a right-click.
 - **Background Processing**: All indexing and search tasks are executed in background threads to ensure the user interface remains smooth and responsive.